oplS16projects/Evan-O-Leary-Connor-Emma/README.md

 We will begin by gathering information which will be our **Slideshow content** on the subject of our powerpoint, and creating a **Sister Powerpoint** as a dummy final product modeling for our Racket-driven powerpoint.
 The **local resources** will be gathered during the construction of our sister powerpoint.
 The paths to each individual resource will be handed directly to functions inside the **Slideshow API** which utilizes **Pict** behind the scenes to display the actual image to the screen, and then its own set of methods to add the image to a powerpoint.

 ## Schedule

+### Updated First Milestone
+# Goals from the original milestone plan have been revised
+* Project pivot took place as of the week starting Monday, April 4
+- New focus of the project concentrates of the concept of domain specific language, and using abstractions based on existing libraries
+* Rudimentary sample slides created in powerpoint as a model, and in Racket as a first attempt at slimming down the procedures.
+* Attempt made at implementation of DSL through constructor and predicate?

 ### First Milestone (Fri Apr 15)
 * Outline of slides will be completed (w/placeholder info)